• Articles

 Quantitative research involves working with numerical data, making it suitable for statistical analysis.
 This method is often used to quantify relationships, measure variables, and draw statistical inferences.
 Follow these steps to analyze quantitative data effectively:

-1. Data Preparation: The first step in quantitative data analysis is to prepare the data for analysis.
-This involves data validation, editing, and coding.
-Ensuring the accuracy and reliability of your data is crucial for obtaining meaningful results.
+1. Data Preparation: The first step in the quantitative data analysis world is preparing the data for scrutiny.
+This stage involves validation, editing, and coding of the data.
+It is very essential to ensure that your data is accurate and reliable to obtain meaningful results.

 How to store Data in a Database?